JuliaLang/www.julialang.org/jsoc/gsoc/juliamanifolds.md

 ### Prerequisites

--   Must be fluent in at least one language for statistical computing, and willing to learn Julia before the start of projects.
+-   Must be fluent in at least one language for statistical computing such as R or Python, and willing to learn Julia before the start of projects.
 -   Basic familiarity with multivariate data analysis (PCA, LDA, ICA).
 -   Basic knowledge of numerical optimization methods.